sidvecious/Data_validation_Module/README.md

 in the Soil_data_harmonization dictionary, it is possible to have different combinations of non-zero values to get a valid dictionary.

+3. Json File.
+During validation, the following parameters are checked:
+    A. consistency of the keys with the configuration json file
+    B. data Type of the values
+    C. semantic restriction of the values
+Json Configuration File:
+Preserves the same characteristics of dictionaries, key/value data structures nested up to the first level can be validated with "attribute: nested".
 ----

 ## Development